jakartaee/jakarta.ee/content/committees/specification/tckprocess/index.md

 ### How Tests May be Added to a TCK {#_how_tests_may_be_added_to_a_tck}

-Tests may be added, updated, removed or excluded as the specification team sees fit.
+Tests may be added, updated, removed or excluded as the specification team sees fit in major or minor updates.
+In service releases, specification teams should only make changes that are documented in TCK challenge issues, and service release notes should document which challenges have been addressed.

 ## Process for releasing a point revision of a TCK